tum-pbs/pbdl-book/intro.md

 _Misc jupyter book TODOs_

 - Fix latex PDF output
-- How to include links in references?
+- How to include links to papers in the bibtex references?